ahollenbach/GesturalMusic/README.md

 --------------------
 The [test project](Other/test Project/test.als) should be configured and ready to go, so start the Kinect app and the Ableton file, step back and enjoy!

+### Controls
+The 3D projection controls can be a bit confusing at first.
+The goal is align the camera such that the projection screen is displaying a non-distorted representation of the stage area.
+The camera is used to estimate the projector's pose.

+The WASD controls are used to move the camera location along the X and Y planes, Q and E raise and lower the camera, and the middle mouse click can be used to adjust the look direction.

 4. Video
 -------------------
 - Version 2.0 demonstration: https://www.youtube.com/watch?v=5LAG0SH2lwg